VlachosGroup/openmkm/docs/output.md

 ## Sensitivity Analysis Data

-Description how to run a sensitivity analysis:
+How to run a sensitivity analysis:

-1. Run and analyze the results of a FIM run:
+1. Run and analyze the results of a FIM run (typically for large mechanisms):
    - Used as a quick, first look to identify the important reactions to be examined in the slower, LSA run
    - In output file containing “_sensitivity” in the filename, there are two columns: rxnid (the reaction) and FIM_Diag (the corresponding FIM value).
 Identify the reactions with the largest FIM-Diag values (user defined as to what is “large”), and consider only these reactions for the LSA run

 2. Run and analyze the results of a LSA run:
-   - Only include reactions identified in the FIM run
+   - Include reactions identified in the FIM run
    - In the output file containing “_sensitivity” in the filename, computed sensitivity coefficients are printed.

 Description of additional files printed out in FIM and LSA runs: